sweichwald/tidybench/README.md

 **Output**: score matrix indicating which structural links are inferred likely to exist

 All four algorithms take as input multivariate time series data in form of a T x d matrix of T time samples of d variables and output a d x d score/adjacency matrix A. The (i,j)th entry corresponds to an edge from the i-th to the j-th time series component, where higher values correspond to edges that are inferred to be more likely to exist, given the observed data.

-More details can be found in a soon-to-appear preprint and the respective well-documented code files.

 ## Example